dan-turner-djt/dan-turner-djt/README.md

-Dan Turner - 4th Year Computer Science Student
+Dan Turner - Software Developer

 This is a git repository to showcase various projects I have worked / am currently working on.
 The repo contains a mixture of university projects and personal projects.